The lights are on

 Revenge Killers: Concerning Mamoswine

-Mamoswine's typing alone seems like a death sentence, as Ice/Rock
+Mamoswine's typing alone seems like a death sentence, as Ice/Ground is a pretty type combo to take care of.
+It's

 defensive spread isn't too great, either, so what gives?
 Mamoswine's Attack is